Battle of Pasir Panjang: Bukit Chandu

 C Company's position was separated from D Company by a big canal.
 Oil was burning in the canal, which flowed from the bombed-out and severely-destroyed Normanton Oil Depot.
 The burning oil in the canal prevented C Company's soldiers from retreating further.
 The company was under the command of Second Lieutenant Adnan Bin Saidi.
 He encouraged his men to defend Bukit Chandu to the last soldier, and was killed together with many of his fellow soldiers in the last desperate defensive battle at Pasir Panjang.

 The Japanese military pressed on their attack on Bukit Chandu in the afternoon, but this time they did so under the guise of a deception attempt.
 They sent a group of their soldiers, dressed in captured British Indian troops' uniforms (with their faces and skin smeared with dirt and soot and the wearing of turbans to pass off as Punjabis), to present themselves as allied Indian soldiers in the British Indian Army.
 C Company saw through this trick as they knew that soldiers of the British Army typically marched in a line of three columns while the supposed Punjabi soldiers in front of their lines were moving in a line of four columns.
-When they reached the Malay Regiment's defensive line, C Company's troops opened fire, killing many disguised Japanese soldiers.
+When they reached the Malay Regiment's defensive line, C Company's troops opened fire, killing 22 disguised Japanese soldiers and wounding many others.
 Those who survived escaped downhill back to friendly lines.

 Last stand

-Two hours later, the Japanese forces launched an all-out banzai charge in great numbers in an attempt to wipe out the Malay troops ahead through sheer numbers and over-arching strength.
+Two hours later, the Japanese forces launched an all-out banzai charge in great numbers in an attempt to wipe out the Malay troops ahead through sheer numbers and overarching strength.
 The attack, conducted again with artillery shelling and tank support, overwhelmed the Malay Regiment and the defence line eventually broke.
 Despite being greatly outnumbered and short of ammunition (with only a few grenades at hand and not many rounds for their machine guns and rifles left) and much-needed combat supplies (including medication and bandages), the Malay Regiment continued to resist the Japanese.
 Both sides engaged in fierce hand-to-hand combat as well as using bayonets.
 Adnan was seriously wounded but refused to retreat or surrender and instead encouraged his men to fight to the end.

 Soon after, with the whole area of Pasir Panjang falling under Japanese control, Adnan, who was badly wounded and unable to fight, was captured.
 Instead of taking him prisoner, the Japanese continuously kicked, punched and beat him before tying him to a tree and stabbing him to death with their bayonets (some sources claim that Adnan was brutally beaten up before being thrown into a tied-up gunny sack, which was then stabbed repeatedly by his Japanese captors, while others indicate that they stabbed him to death before hanging him upside down from a tree).